phantom/shortcuts/README.md

 }
 ```

 Potentially, most use cases are to redirect users to specific features in their dApps.
-By providing placeholders, wallets can fill in the required information for the dApp to perform their actions.
+By providing placeholders, platforms can fill in the required information for the dApp to perform their actions.

 In this example `{{tokenID}}` will be replaced with the collectible id